It’s rare to see a company nowadays that doesn’t do content marketing.

 Allie stresses that as a writer it’s important to protect your time because you have many different responsibilities.

-“In my role, I do some writing but now that I’m doing more managing, editing and hiring, even editing and writing take different parts of my brain.
+“In my role, I do some writing but now that I’m doing more managing, editing, and hiring, even editing and writing take different parts of my brain.
+I do use online tools like Bard or rephrase tools to quickly edit content where required.
+But, most of the time I do it manually as I feel it is easier for me.
 If I can just focus on one thing for a day, it won’t be mental heavy lifting because that affects my writing quality.”

 “If you’re a strategist at a small company, and you’re responsible for picking up new content all the time, try to focus on one thing or the other.
 Protect your time and dedicate certain days to writing.”